 - 1. demonstrate a sophisticated understanding and application of a practitioner research approach to practice - 2. demonstrate comprehensive understanding of how techniques of research and enquiry are used to create and interpret knowledge in youth and community work practice - 3. demonstrate a critical understanding of the role of values and the place of reflexivity in research and practice - 4. design and plan a small-scale research project demonstrating a critical awareness of ethical and methodological issues

-Assessment Assessment task task Load (e.g. wordage) Learning outcomes a percentage) assessed Essay up to 3000 words (or equivalent) 60% 1-2 Research Proposal up to 2000 words (or equivalent) 40% 3-4
+Assessment task Load (e.g. wordage) Weighting (as a percentage) Learning outcomes assessed Essay up to 3000 words (or equivalent) 60% 1-2 Research Proposal up to 2000 words (or equivalent) 40% 3-4